jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/README.md

 An original interdisciplinary research project applying at least one key technology covered in the 4 mini-projects.

-Final projects are due today Wednesday, December 18, 2024 by 6:30pm per the official Kenyon 2024 Exam Week Schedule.
+Final projects are due today Friday, December 19, 2025 by noon per the official Kenyon 2025 Exam Week Schedule.
 You may request an extension until Friday at noon but no later.

 1. Please email me the following 2 parts for your Project for grading: